 While you may be moving from a 2,600 square foot home to a living space half that size, that’s not a tiny home you’re moving into.
 Remember, living spaces in tiny homes are typically only 100-400 square feet, and possibly up to 1,000 square feet.

-Do tiny homes appreciate?
+Does the value of tiny homes appreciate?
 There’s conflicting information here.
 According to data from Realtor.com, tiny homes appreciated at a rate of 19 percent compared to 9 percent for “regular” houses in 2017.

 However, other sources claim that tiny homes depreciate at a higher rate since tiny homes on wheels (portable homes) are considered in many communities to be Recreational Vehicles, and face the same fate as any other “vehicle” by depreciating rapidly.